 WHAT OTHER OPTIONS DO I HAVE OTHER THAN A POD ACCOUNT?

-If a POD bank account seems unsuitable for your needs, you have other options for transferring your account money.
+If after weighing payable on death account pros and cons the POD bank account seems unsuitable for your needs, you have other options for transferring your account money.

 Like a payable on death account, both a will and a trust can help you avoid having your money go through probate.
 Also, wills and trust allow the beneficiary more flexibility than POD accounts.
 On the other hand, there can be a more complex requirement in order for a will or trust to be valid.

 A POD is simpler to create than a will or trust.
 However, Trusts provide all the benefits and peace of mind of a payable on death account without much of a downside.
 Setting up a revocable living trust to hold your assets can provide long-term asset protection for your designated beneficiaries against bankruptcy, judgment lawsuit, and divorce courts.

 Like a POD account, a funded trust avoids probate costs and delays, and your personal info is kept private.
 A trust can incorporate alternate beneficiaries and trustees should your beneficiary die ahead of you, or should you become incapacitated to administer your own affairs.

 You should work with an estate-planning lawyer to weigh the payable on death account pros and cons in light of your other options for estate planning and avoiding probate.

 Need burial insurance?
 Instead of wasting hours talking to different agents answering the same questions over and over again, let us do the work for you to find affordable burial insurance.

 Fill out our instant QUOTE form on this page and we will give you the best rates available for final expense life insurance.

 Funeral Funds is an independent insurance agency that can shop your application to many companies available.
 This way you can be sure that you are going to get the best carrier that favors your age and health.